hskimim/prompt-hacker/README.md

 ### prompt leaking
 - [X] Try prompt leaking by creating multiple prompts using TemperatureDecaySampling.
 - [X] Evaluate whether prompt leaking was successful
+- [ ] Try multiple times to sample prompt since LLM used to make result under stochastic term

 ### prompt injection
 - [X] Inject arbitrary system prompts through the SystemPromptGenerator
 - [X] Evaluate whether prompt injection was successful
+- [ ] Try multiple times to sample prompt since LLM used to make result under stochastic term

 ### jailbreak
 - [X] Generation of synthetic data for malicious prompts
 - [X] Develop the evaluator to analyze which prompts/questions most frequently result in jailbreaks.
 - [ ] Generation of synthetic data for jailbreak prompts
+- [ ] Try multiple times to sample prompt since LLM used to make result under stochastic term

 ### others
 - [X] Create an interface that makes it easier for arbitrary chatbots to be integrated.
 - [X] Pipeline design that allows you to use various attackers on a single model and receive results